xfirefly/Airplay-SDK/README_EN.md

 - Support multiplier playback, support 4K video playback, can push 4K content from Aiki/ Tencent video/ Youku and other apps (depends on the hardware specification of the receiver)
 - Deep optimization of protocol layer and decoding layer, low latency, no latency for racing games (120ms)
 - Support vertical display, cell phone screen can be enlarged to display on vertical display such as advertising machine
-- Windows system install screen casting client](https://wwm.lanzoub.com/ifrHV03f86pi), you can use the screen casting code to cast screen to the corresponding receiver with one key.
+- Windows system install [screen casting client](https://github.com/xfirefly/Airplay-SDK/raw/master/windows-receiver/win-screen-sender.msi), you can use the screen casting code to cast screen to the corresponding receiver with one key.
 Support simultaneous mirroring of the computer screen to multiple receivers, the receiver can also display multiple screens at the same time, that is, support for a cast multiple and multi-cast one, suitable for meetings and offices, PPT presentations

 ## Specifications
 - Screen Mirroring from iOS and Mac OSX devices.